ksu-is/Math-Buddy/ProjectRoadMap.md

 [x] 6.
 Begin to discuss the correct vocabulary for the calculator in order to ensure that it is kid friendly - Marcus/Jacob

 [x] 7.
-Replace current calculator wording with child friendly content to ensure the ease of use for children - Jacob
+Replace current calculator code with child friendly content to ensure the ease of use for children - Jacob

 [x] 8.
 Test code to ensure that it is properly working and able to be used by target audience - Marcus